-To understand how nitrogen fixation and soil nitrogen fertilization interact to influence carbon costs to acquire nitrogen, Glycine max L. (Merr.) seedlings were grown under two soil nitrogen fertilization treatments and two inoculation treatments in a full factorial greenhouse experiment.
+To understand how nitrogen fixation and soil nitrogen fertilization interact to influence belowground biomass carbon costs to acquire nitrogen, Glycine max L. (Merr.) seedlings were grown under two soil nitrogen fertilization treatments and were either inoculated or not inoculated with symbiotic nitrogen-fixing bacteria in a full factorial greenhouse experiment.
 We used this experiment to test the following hypotheses:

-Soil nitrogen fertilization will decrease carbon costs of nitrogen acquisition in both uninoculated and inoculated individuals.
+Soil nitrogen fertilization will decrease belowground biomass carbon costs of nitrogen acquisition in both uninoculated and inoculated individuals.
 This will manifest as an increase in the amount of nitrogen acquired per belowground carbon investment, indexed by a stronger increase in plant nitrogen uptake than belowground carbon allocation.

-Inoculation with nitrogen-fixing bacteria will decrease carbon costs to acquire nitrogen under low soil nitrogen availability.
-This is because carbon costs to acquire nitrogen through symbiotic nitrogen fixation will be less than the carbon cost to acquire nitrogen via direct uptake.
-However, inoculation will have no effect on carbon costs to acquire nitrogen under high soil nitrogen availability due to all plants shifting toward a similar, direct uptake-dominated mode of nitrogen acquisition.
+Inoculation with nitrogen-fixing bacteria will decrease belowground biomass carbon costs to acquire nitrogen under low soil nitrogen availability.
+This is because belowground biomass carbon costs to acquire nitrogen through symbiotic nitrogen fixation will be less than the belowground biomass carbon cost to acquire nitrogen via direct uptake.
+However, inoculation will have no effect on belowground biomass carbon costs to acquire nitrogen under high soil nitrogen availability due to all plants shifting toward a similar, direct uptake-dominated mode of nitrogen acquisition.